borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 RSTA should poll all ISTAs assigned to that availability window
 * typically done in a single polling/sounding/reporting triplet.
 * multiple polls if the available bandwidth is insufficient to allow for the polling of all ISTAs assigned to the availability window
-	* multiple polling/sounding/reporting triplets within a single TXOP
+	* multiple polling/sounding/reporting triplets within a single TxOP
-	* multiple polling/sounding/reporting triplets in separate TXOPs
+	* multiple polling/sounding/reporting triplets in separate TxOPs

 ### Polling Phase